ryan-mcclue/musings/notes.md

 Essentially we are looking for mathematical functions that could be inlined and aren't that are in our hot-path.
 When you want something to be fast, it should not be calling anything.
 If it does, probably made a mistake Also note that using SIMD instructions, however not to their widest extent, i.e. single scalar 'ss'.
 Want to replace with 'ps' packed scalar
+Define lane width, and divide with this to get the new loop count Go through loop and loft used values e.g. lane_r32, lane_v3, lane_u32 If parameters to functions, loft them also (not functions? just parameters?)
+If using struct or struct member references, take out values and loft them also Remap if statement conditions into a lane_u32 mask and remove enclosing brace hierarchy Once lofted all if statements, & all the masks into a single mask Then enclose remaining assignments in a conditional assignment function using this single mask?
+SIMD allows divide by zeros by default? (because nature of SIMD have to allow divide by zeroes?)

 # Modern Software is Slow
 People think that it's slow, but it won't crash (because of interpreter)